 The truth is, there are no standards for signal strength bars.

-Each mobile phone manufacturer uses an algorithm they’ve developed to sense the strength level of available signal.
+Each mobile phone manufacturer uses an algorithm they’ve developed to sense the strength level of the available signals.
 And then they show you however many or few bars they choose.

 But there’s no way to know that by viewing the respective bars graphics.
-Bottom line – the bars just don’t mean much.
+The bottom line – the bars just don’t mean much.
 There, someone had to say it.